hove-io/navitia/documentation/rfc/line_sections.md

-The line sections is a way to impact some routes between 2 stops areas
+Line section is a way to impact some routes between 2 stops areas

 # Blocking a line section